oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

 ## Task 2: Label images using Data Labeling tool

-Basic labeling tool is provided within OCI.
-With this tool, you can label one image at the time, which is useful if your image library is not too large.
+Basic data labeling tool is provided within OCI.
+With this labeling tool, you can label one image at the time, which is useful if your image library is not too large.
 In case of larger libraries, manual image labeling can be very time consuming and error prone.
-That is why, we will use programmatic data labeling using utilities provided by Oracle.
-We will provide code in the next session.
+That is why, you will use programmatic data labeling using utilities provided by Oracle.
+Required code and instructions will be provided in the next session.

-But before you continue, you need to perform the first step, **Create Dataset** from your object storage image library.
+But before you continue, you need to perform the first step, **Create Dataset** based on your object storage based Image Library.

 1. Step 1: **Create Dataset**

     Navigate again to **Data Labeling** page you've entered in the first task of this Lab.

-    Make sure you've selected your *root* compartment, **Box-of-Chocolates** in our case, and then click **Create dataset**.
+    Make sure you've selected your *root* compartment, ie. **Box-of-Chocolates** and then click **Create dataset**.

     ![](./images/lab2_014.png " ")